SecDevOps-jmcdonough/AzureMicroSeg/README.md

     ```

-3. Verify that the deployment is successful by listing the K8S nodes
+3. Verify that the deployment is successful by listing the K8S nodes.
+To access your cluster, transfer the kubeconfig file generated at the previous step to your kubeconfig directory

+    ```
+    cp  _output/k8smicroseg/kubeconfig/kubeconfig.eastus.json /home/mounira/.kube/config
+    ```

 ![clone](images/k8s-nodes.jpg)